biati-digital/alfred-calculate-anything/README.md

 ### v3.5.0

-- Changed: Currency conversion is prioritized over cryptocurrencies, there`s thousands of useless cryptocurrencies and some use the same code, for example Bitish Pound and Crypto Good Boy Points both use the code GBP, now if you try to convert 100 GBP it will default to Bitish Pound, you can still configure it to use the crypto if you prefer it that way
+- Changed: Currency conversion is prioritized over cryptocurrencies, there`s thousands of useless cryptocurrencies and some use the same code, for example British Pound and Crypto Good Boy Points both use the code GBP, now if you try to convert 100 GBP it will default to British Pound, you can still configure it to use the crypto if you prefer it that way
-- Fixed: Crytocurrency to currency noy working correctly when the currency cache was expired
+- Fixed: Cryptocurrency to currency noy working correctly when the currency cache was expired

 ### 3.4.0

 - New: You can now provide a workflow variable to define the duration of the currencies cache
 - New: Support for more cryptocurrencies, up to 5,000
-- New: You can also difine custom cryptocurrencies
+- New: You can also define custom cryptocurrencies
 - Updated: Fixer.io API now uses API Layer, the workflow will check your API key to make sure the correct endpoint is used.
 - Improved: Now the workflow shows a message when it's updating currency and cryptocurrencies rates
 - Improved: Replaced file_get_contents with curl for some operations